 It is a pleasure to receive your e-mail, and thank you for your kind words.
 Of the thousands of e-mails I have received (some of which are without the writers' names and many are full of careless errors), I am much impressed by yours — much impressed by its simplicity and beauty, as well as the thoughtfulness and respectfulness shown by the writer.

-I intend, therefore, to reproduce your e-mail in full in my question-answer series (please see another of my website, but if for any reasons you wish not to be published, please let me know and I shall respect your wish.
+I intend, therefore, to reproduce your e-mail in full in my question-answer series, but if for any reasons you wish not to be published, please let me know and I shall respect your wish.

 I am certain that qigong will be very useful to you.
 Not only qigong will help to rectify your present specific health problems, it will help you to actualize your full potentialities.
 From your e-mail I reckon you are a promising young man.
 I feel I would have failed my duty if I do not let you know of this opportunity.